 Skip to main content

-With its imposing image, the Church of St. George gives Slovenske Konjice its mark and rounds off the image of the Old Square, which tells stories of the past to new generations.
+With its imposing image, the Parish Church of the St. George gives Slovenske Konjice its mark and rounds off the image of the Old Square, which tells stories of the past to new generations.

-The Konjice parish church of St. George reaches for ancient history and has a special status as an archparish, and the priest is granted the title of archdeacon.
+The Slovenske Konjice Parish Church of the St. George has deep historical roots and holds a unique status as an archparish, with its priest bestowed the title of archdeacon.

-The parish of Konjice was first mentioned in 1146 in the documents of the Aquileian Patriarch Peregrine.
-Between 1085 and 1096, the Konjice parish separated from the Hoška parish.
-Today’s church is the successor to the original church, which stood here even before the Peregrine Charter.
+The parish of Slovenske Konjice was first documented in 1146 in records of the Aquileian Patriarch Peregrine.
+Between 1085 and 1096, the Slovenske Konjice parish became independent from the Hoče parish.
+The present-day church stands as the successor to the original church, which existed even before the Peregrine Charter.

-The Church of the Sacred George is Late Gothic and consists of a rectangular and side nave, presbytery, bell tower on the west side and the baroque Rosary Chapel on the south side, where we find preserved frescoes of Joseph A. Lerchinger with Marian motifs and personification of the four seasons from 1749.
-The original wooden ceiling in the nave was replaced by a vault on the inner buttresses during the work of the parish priest Valentin Fabri.
-The keystone was preserved in the main nave, with the coat of arms of Archpriest Fabrius, with an anvil and a hammer.
+The Parish Church of the St. George is Late Gothic, featuring a rectangular and side nave, presbytery, bell tower on the west side and the Baroque Rosary Chapel on the south side, where we find preserved frescoes of Joseph A. Lerchinger with Marian motifs and personification of the four seasons from 1749.
+The original wooden ceiling in the nave was replaced with a vault supported by inner buttresses, during the renovations overseen by a parish priest Valentin Fabri.
+A notable feature is the preserved keystone in the main nave, bearing the coat of arms of Archpriest Fabrius, which includes an anvil and a hammer.

-The oldest part of the present church is the main nave, which was built in the 12th or 13th century.
-The burial chapel of the Konjice lords was later added to the main nave, which was dedicated to St. Jacob.
-The bell tower which, with its mighty architecture, ranks among the oldest and largest in Slovenian Styria, also originates from the end of the 13th century.
+The oldest section of the current church is the main nave, believed to have been constructed in the 12th or 13th century.
+Subsequently, the Burial Chapel of Slovenske Konjice lords was appended to the main nave, dedicated to St. Jacob.
+Additionally, the bell tower, characterized by its robust architecture, dates back to the late 13th century and is considered one of the oldest and largest in Slovenian Styria.

 FOR THE CURIOUS:

-In the interior of the church, in addition to the statue of St. George on the main altar, we can also see 4 statues in supernatural size.
+In addition to the statue of St. George on the main altar, we can also see 4 statues in supernatural size, located in the interior of the church.
 These are the statues of St. Peter, St. Paul, St. Hieronymus and St. John the Baptist.

-In the walls, we can see quite a few inset tombstones, including the heraldic epitaph of Ortolf of Konjice, the figural epitaph of Valentin Fabri, and the tombstone epitaph of Bishop Boštjan Glavinić de Glamoć with a Latin inscription.
+In the walls, several inset tombstones catch the eye, including the heraldic epitaph of Ortolf of Slovenske Konjice, the figural epitaph of Valentin Fabri, and the tombstone epitaph of Bishop Boštjan Glavinić de Glamoć with a Latin inscription.

-At one of the entrances to the church, we can find a preserved late Gothic holy water fount with the image of a mermaid and the year 1657, which is a gift from the Tattenbach family.
+Near one of the church entrances, we can find a well-preserved Late Gothic holy water fount decorated with the image of a mermaid and the year 1657, which stands as a gift from the Tattenbach family.

 Source